wemakethingz/galaxia-micropython/docs/galaxia/general.rst

 Galaxia
 ========================================

-Galaxia board is based on esp32 port
+Galaxia board is part of the esp32 port.
+Every feature of this port is included, additional modules are available to interact with Galaxia specific components.

 Additional modules
 -------------------

-* Thingz module :ref:`thingz`: This module is used to access Galaxia's hardware components
+* Thingz module :mod:`thingz`: This module is used to access Galaxia's hardware components
-* Ethernet module :ref:`ethernet`: This module add ethernet connectivity using Thingz ethernet module
+* Ethernet module :mod:`ethernet`: This module add ethernet connectivity using Thingz ethernet module